moshix/3270BBS/README.md

 The first one allows you to log in and control your BBS and set other users to admin thru the admin_users, admin_topics, admin_posts panels.
 Admin users can also start and stop the various servers (tn3270, tn3270tls, FTPD, HTTPD, PROXY3270) from SDSF and from the console.

-4. Create and edit tsu.greet which will be sent to all new users.
+4. Edit the sample tsu.greet from this repo.
+It's the greeting for all new users.
 Remember to keep it 80 characters wide, max,for easey reading on 3270 terminals.

 5. Start the BBS with the provided script start_tsu.sh, you should probably tee the log into a log file.